Adult Nursing BSc (Hons)

-The application process may involve further steps for International applicants (non-EU nationals).
-All non-EU applicants for this course must therefore contact the International Office as soon as possible to discuss the admissions steps and the immigration requirements : firstname.lastname@example.org or +44 (0) 20 7815 6189.
+If you’re an International student (non-EU national) the application process may involve further steps.
+Contact the International Office as soon as possible to discuss the admissions steps and the immigration requirements: email@example.com or +44 (0) 20 7815 6189.

 Fees and funding